Rilmxp/Library/ReadMe.txt

 Pseudo:

 To do: - favicon.
-       - deal with long text-space in container
+       - Creation of page at loading.

 Title: My Library